 The recovery period is quite fast, and although you should take care of eating in the hours following, you will feel back to normal within a few days.

 Make sure to follow any specific instructions that your dentist gives you and return to your regular brushing, flossing and cleaning in between your teeth routine.

 Is a root canal the only option?

-In most cases yes, but sometimes a root canal would not be worth proceeding with if there is very little tooth structure left or if the tooth has a crack through the roots.
-In these situations, your dentist may recommend having the tooth removed, but this is a last resort and every effort to save your tooth will be made.
+In most cases, yes, but sometimes a root canal would not be worth proceeding with if there is very little tooth structure left or if the tooth has a crack through the roots.
+In these situations, your dentist may recommend having the tooth removed, but this is the last resort and every effort to save your tooth will be made.
 Like with any major dental procedure, you are welcome to get a second opinion so you can have confidence that the treatment plan you’re presented with is the right one.